convisoappsec/conviso-docs/docs/general/vulnerabilities_management.md

 ## Vulnerabilities Management

 With the Vulnerability Management feature, create a process to prioritize corrections.
-However, it must be observed from other angles so that prioritizations can be  correctly assigned.
+However, it must be observed from other angles so that prioritization can be correctly assigned.

 Log in to the [Conviso Platform](https://app.convisoappsec.com);